robeiain/ite532-jenkins-labs/ant-demo/020_install_jenkins.md

 ![Unlock Jenkins](images/chap2/Unlock_Jenkins.png)

 Select **Install Suggested Plugins** when given an option.
-This will install all common plugins such as git, gradle, svn, ssh, pipeline which are quiet handy.
+This will install all common plugins such as git, gradle, ssh, pipeline which are quiet handy.

 Create Admin user